-The word that is most often uttered about the efforts underway to develop a roadmap for real time payments in the U.S. is “collaboration”.
-In the reports published and webinars conducted by the Federal Reserve’s Faster Payment Task force, representatives from the Fed and private industry extoll the level of partnership and strong working relationships that has been forged to move the real time payments initiative to its current state.
+The word that is most often uttered about the efforts underway to develop a roadmap for real-time payments in the U.S. is “collaboration”.
+In the reports published and webinars conducted by the Federal Reserve’s Faster Payment Task force, representatives from the Fed and private industry extoll the level of partnership and strong working relationships that has been forged to move the RTP initiative to its current state.
 CUNA, as reported in CUNA News, suggests that there is some discord in all of that collaboration:

 CUNA joined with other trade associations Thursday to write to Federal Reserve leadership outlining concerns with the Fed’s Secure Payments Task Force.
 The Task Force was established to provide a forum for stakeholder collaboration and to advise the Federal Reserve on matters related to payments security.